zydou/arti/doc/dev/notes/rpc-meta-draft.md

   we can eventually start a registry or something.)

 params
 : A JSON object describing the parameters for the method.
-It is optional.
   Its format depends on the method.
+  (Unlike in JSON-RPC, this field is mandatory;
+  or to put it another way, every method we define will require `params` to be provided, even if it is allowed to be empty.)

 meta
 : A JSON object describing protocol features to enable for this request.